diel-project/Diel-Niche-Modeling/GitHub_vignettes/Gomez-Diel-Niche-comparison.md

 ```

 ![](Gomez-Diel-Niche-comparison_files/figure-gfm/Rplot2.png)<!-- -->
 This modified hypothesis set is now similar to the Traditional
-hypothesis set, but more specificity in ‘strictly’ and ‘mostly’ singular
+hypothesis set of the $\texttt{Diel.Niche}$ package, but more
+specificity in ‘strictly’ and ‘mostly’ singular phenotypes.
+The
-phenotypes.
-The threshold is a little bit smaller, 0.70 or more to be
+threshold is a little bit smaller, 0.70 or more to be called
-called diurnal/nocturnal/crepuscular, while in the Traditional
+diurnal/nocturnal/crepuscular, while in the Traditional hypothesis set
-hypothesis set this threshold probability is 0.80.
+this threshold probability is pre-set at 0.80.

 ``` r
 triplot(hyp=hyp.sets("Traditional"))
 ```

 ![](Gomez-Diel-Niche-comparison_files/figure-gfm/Rplot3.png)<!-- -->
 # Haysom et al. 2023 Results Comparison (Gomez)

 Lets see if our hypothesis set results in agreement with that of the